jboss-developer/jboss-eap-quickstarts/logging/README.md

 Start the JBoss Server
 -------------------------
-Start JBoss EAP 6.1 with the Web Profile
+Start JBoss EAP 6.1

 1. Open a command line and navigate to the root of the JBoss server directory.
-2. The following shows the command line to start the server with the web profile:
+2. The following shows the command line to start the server:

         For Linux:   JBOSS_HOME/bin/standalone.sh
         For Windows: JBOSS_HOME\bin\standalone.bat